rcmadden/cd0010-advanced-python-techniques-project-starter/notes.md

     - TODOs 2 functions to extract data from the csv and json files
     - accept command line arguments for the file path??
     - return a collection of NearEarthObject's and CloseApproach'es.
 What file are these in?
 Are these classes? what do I need to pass to them ?
+    - consider sets?
+        -Efficiently checking if an element is contained in a collection.
+        -Eliminating duplicate entries from a collection.

 Task 2 & 3
     4. database.py - is this really a "database"? is this a python industry term of this structure?